Amended May 16, 2002

 Section 6.
 There shall be at least one standing committee of the Board of Trustees, known as the Executive Committee.

 Section 7.
 The Executive Committee shall consist of the officers.
-The President and Secretary shall be chainnan and secretary, respectively.
+The President and Secretary shall be chairman and secretary, respectively.

 Section 8.
 The Board of Trustees may elect staff members and fix their compensation and remove them, provided that opportunity be given for a hearing before the Executive Committee.